dusty/roamtheblog/README.txt

   roamthepla.net.
 Feel free to use it, or copy it and modify it as you wish.

-  There are several settings built in to the default template.
-Just create them in the Settings panel and add the value you want to active it.
+  There are several settings built in to the default template that rely on user submitted variables.
+Just create them in the Settings panel and add the value you want.
+Once those settings are added, the features will be activated in the layout.

-  Required
-    primary_color: sets the main text color of the page, used in Style.

-  Optional
-    logo: provide a link to a logo to include in the header of the page.

   Enhancements
     feedburner: enable feedburner RSS feeds with your feedburner id.